hn/seagate-blackarmor-nas/README.md

 on providing an [U-Boot](https://github.com/bantu/u-boot/compare/master...sg-ba-440) and [kernel patch](https://github.com/bantu/linux/compare/master...kw-ba-400-dts).
 Make sure to check his pages and help to finalize the patches.

+## Install Debian GNU/Linux 10 Buster

+Evgeni Dobrev created a [kernel patch to include hardware support for the Blackarmor 220 in the mainline linux kernel](https://lore.kernel.org/patchwork/patch/529020/) and Moritz Rosenthal has released detailed docs on [how to update the system with an up-to-date linux kernel and Debian distribution](http://wiki.ccc-ffm.de/projekte:diverses:seagate_blackarmor_nas_220_debian).
+I used their work to create some (hopefully) helpful scripts which streamline the process a little further.

+### Warning

+This completely removes the Seagate firmware and bootloader -- and there is no easy way of going back.
+There is a risk of bricking your device, especially if the u-boot bootloader does not start.
+You have been warned.

 ### Prerequisites